bigfoott/MMM-PokemonGOEvents/README.md

 # MMM-PokemonGOEvents

-This is a module for the [MagicMirror²](https://github.com/MichMich/MagicMirror/) that displays Pokemon GO events.
-All event data is scraped from [Leek Duck](https://www.leekduck.com/events/).
+This is a module for [MagicMirror](https://magicmirror.builders/) that displays Pokemon GO events.

+All event data is scraped from the [/events](https://www.leekduck.com/events/) page on [LeekDuck.com](https://www.leekduck.com/).

 ![Preview](https://github.com/bigfoott/MMM-PokemonGOEvents/blob/master/docs/preview.png?raw=true)